Physicians-for-Human-Rights/MediCapt/infrastructure/README.md

 install` followed by `yarn test` or `yarn test-watch`, use the latter if you're developing new tests on the fly.

+You can also run `npx majestic` in `localstack/tests/unit`, select start and start watching from the UI.
+This will give you a nice browser-based UI.

 ### Integration tests TODO

 Integration tests run on both localstack and dev.